Banjarese

 - Sustainable Tourism Practices

-- Sustainable tourism is promoted to preserve cultural heritage and natural landscapes, benefiting local communities.
+- Sustainable tourism is promoted, highlighting cultural heritage and natural beauty while ensuring community benefits.

 - Renewable Energy Use